Shituation/augustus-patched/README.md

 This is a fork of Augustus mod/remake for Caesar 3.
 This mod is based on version 4.0.0 of Augustus.
-It aims to rebalance annoying artificial difficulty that came originally with the game: arsonists and a timer on each mission that puts you into a death spiral losing emperor's favor until he attacks you constantly and destroys your city.
+It aims to rebalance annoying artificial difficulty that came originally with the game.

 ### What it does: